ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 ## The threshold-and-stats-clock shape

-`TransportLossDetector` has this shape, and `TransportDelayDetector` had it until 4.9.0 moved that class onto `PeerConnectionMonitor.detectionRecoveryWindow` (described under [Delay](#transportdelaydetector--transport-delay-degraded) below).
+`TransportLossDetector` has this shape, and `TransportDelayDetector` had it until 4.9.0 moved that class onto the peer connection's shared window (described under [Delay](#transportdelaydetector--transport-delay-degraded) below).
 It is documented here because loss still works this way, and because the comparison is the clearest statement of what the window changed.